JonathanSudibya/twemproxy-docker/readme.md

 Now you should be able to point any run of the mill memcached client at it on port 22121 and start using it with two bundled memcache instances

+### Environment Variables
+Configuration can be tweaked via the following environmnet variables

+`TWEMPROXY_TIMEOUT` - the timeout in milliseconds
+`TWEMPROXY_AUTO_EJECT_HOSTS` - whether or not to auto eject hosts.
+Defaults to false.

+#### AWS Specific Variables
+`AWS_TAG_NAME`  - the tag name to look at for auto-adding backends `AWS_TAG_VALUE` - the tag value to look at for auto-adding backends `AWS_PUBLIC_IP` - whether or not we should use AWS public IP addresses.
+Defaults to false which prefers internal IP addresses.

 ### Linking
 Youc an also use this with other memcache containers via linking.
 For example let's start up 3 memcache containers.